joncheng-dev/inventory-tracker/README.md

 ## Known Bugs

-- _Kindly report any bugs you find with a descriptive message to joncheng.dev@gmail.com_
+- _No currently known bugs.
+If you happen upon any, please report your find with a descriptive message to joncheng.dev@gmail.com_

 ## License